...

 How do you prepare for mediation?

 The attorneys with the Law Office of Bryan Fagan prepare mediation notebooks for our attorneys and their clients.
-All the documents filed in the case, a timeline of events as well as any financial or child custody-related paperwork necessary for the case will be included within the mediation notebook.
+The mediation notebook will include all documents filed in the case, a timeline of events, and any necessary financial or child custody-related paperwork.
 Conveniently, if the parties are not successful in settling their case in mediation the mediation notebook can do a lot of good and double as a trial notebook.
 However, the thought heading into mediation is to be able to settle your case completely or at the very least settle on the most outstanding issues.
 Coming in prepared with documents, especially for final orders mediation is extremely important.

 It is a good idea to work with your attorney’s office just after hiring them to begin preparation for mediation.
 It may be that they have a list for you to complete as soon as possible.
-The attorneys with the Law Office of Bryan Fagan will work to get your mediation set as quickly as possible.
-This way you can get into the mindset associated with the preparation.
+The attorneys at the Law Office of Bryan Fagan will work swiftly to schedule your mediation, helping you prepare effectively and get into the right mindset.
 Once you learn the attorney who will be representing you in your case You should reach out and contact him or her to learn about their specific advice for you in preparing for mediation.
 Depending on the type of case You may have a different level of preparation That is necessary for your type of case.

 Is mediation necessary even if you and your opposing party have already agreed?

-my point is that if you and your Co-parent or spouse have informal agreements on the number of issues in your case then you can make them more solid and predictable by getting them into writing.
+My point is that if you and your Co-parent or spouse have informal agreements on the number of issues in your case then you can make them more solid and predictable by getting them into writing.
 This is the basis for attending mediation.
-That when you agree on a particular subject you cannot change your mind or try to go against what was decided previously.
+Once you agree on an issue during mediation, you cannot change your mind or undo what was previously decided.
 They should give you some Peace of Mind when it comes to your case.
 Even if you have a solid plan to settle your case informally, mediation acts as a protection for you and your family.

 Questions about the material contained in today’s blog post?
 Contact the Law Office of Bryan Fagan